-If you are using TypeScript in your project, you can leverage LiveObjects' built-in TypeScript support to ensure type safety and enable autocompletion when working with objects on a channel.
+If you are using TypeScript in your project, you can leverage built-in TypeScript support to ensure type safety and enable autocompletion when working with the channel object.

 1